Police caution: Circumstances for use

 Where the available evidence does not meet the standard normally required to bring a prosecution, a caution cannot be administered.
 A caution will not be appropriate where a person does not make a clear and reliable admission of the offence (for example if intent is denied or there are doubts about their mental health or intellectual capacity).

 Cautions are typically administered in the case of an offence that is triable summarily or either-way.
-The Ministry of Justice recommends that the decision to offer a simple caution for the most serious of offences (an indictable only offence, an either-way offence routinely dealt with at the Crown Court or any offence which the sentencing guidelines indicate has a starting point at high level community order or sentence of imprisonment) is taken only in exceptional circumstances.
+The Ministry of Justice recommends that the decision to offer a simple caution for the most serious of offences (an indictable only offence, an either-way offence routinely dealt with at the Crown Court or any offence which the sentencing guidelines indicate has a starting point at high level community order or sentence of imprisonment) be taken only in exceptional circumstances.

 People aged 17 or under may receive a youth caution where the following conditions are met: